Simplifying Random Forests' Probabilistic Forecasts: Discussion

-While we have focused on the trade-off between simplicity (as measured by $k$) and statistical performance, the optimal choice of $k$ depends on the subjective preferences of the audience to which forecast uncertainty is communicated.
-In order to choose $k$ in practice, we recommend that communicators first assess the statistical performance of various choices of $k$ for their particular data set.
-In a second step, communicators may then interview potential users about their perceived cognitive costs of various choices of $k$.
+While we have focused on the trade-off between simplicity (as measured by $k$) and statistical forecasting performance, the optimal choice of $k$ depends on the preferences of the forecaster and the forecast users.
+These preferences are necessarily subjective and likely application specific.
+For choosing $k$ in practice, we recommend to first assess the statistical performance of various choices of $k$ for the application or data set of interest, similar to our empirical analysis in Section \ref{sec:experiments}.
+If ease of communication is not a concern, forecasters can simply pick the value of $k$ that optimizes (estimated) performance.
+Conversely, if ease of communication matters, smaller values for $k$ may be preferable even at the price of reduced statistical performance.
+To navigate this trade-off in practice, forecasters might interview potential users about their perceived cognitive costs of various choices of $k$.
 For example, \cite{AltigEtAl2022} argue that $k = 5$ resonates well with participants of an online survey on firm performance.

+Finally, the idea of simplifying predictions by sparsifying observation weights can possibly be extended to methods other than RFs.
+For example, the predictions of linear regression, ridge regression, and kernel representations of certain neural network models can be represented as weighted sums of training sample outcomes \citep[see e.g.][]{JacotEtAl2018,GouletKlieber2024}.

 \FloatBarrier